 Here's our datapool and it's “Used by 1”.
 This means it’s substituted in the test 1 time.

-There it is!
-We see the text "oldpassword" highlighted in green, which means it'll be substituted at a runtime with the datapool value.
+The text "oldpassword" is now highlighted in green, which means it will be substituted at a runtime with the datapool value.

-We just saw how using data correlation rules in Performance Tester makes it easy to maintain tests.
+We just saw how using data correlation rules in HCL OneTest Performance makes it easy to maintain tests.
 Going forward, to change the passwords for all the tests, we just need to edit a single row in a single datapool.

 If you haven't used a rules file before, this is a good first use case and hope you find it useful.